 Prof. Chen’s research delves into the physics of nuclear magnetic resonance to provide tissue signals at the molecular level.
-A key focus area is leveraging versatile MR physics to create novel quantitative magnetic resonance imaging techniques for early disease diagnosis and treatment monitoring.
+A key focus area is leveraging versatile MR physics to develop novel contrast mechanisms and quantify tissue parameters, enabling early disease diagnosis and effective treatment monitoring.
 His team has developed innovative methods to probe macromolecules and metabolites in tissues using non-invasive spin-lock radiofrequency approaches in clinical MRI systems.
 These quantitative imaging techniques are designed to be signal-to-noise efficient, robust, and reliable under complex conditions in clinical human MRI.
-Their work has been published in journals such as Magnetic Resonance in Medicine, NMR in Biomedicine, Journal of Magnetic Resonance, Quantitative Imaging in Medicine and Surgery, and Journal of Magnetic Resonance Imaging.
-Their invention has received gold medals at the 48th International Exhibition of Inventions of Geneva and 13th International Invention Fair of the Middle East.
+Their work has been featured as a cover article in NMR in Biomedicine and published in journals, including Magnetic Resonance in Medicine, Journal of Magnetic Resonance, Quantitative Imaging in Medicine and Surgery, and Journal of Magnetic Resonance Imaging.
+The team’s inventions have earned gold medals at the 48th International Exhibition of Inventions of Geneva and the 13th International Invention Fair of the Middle East.
+Additionally, the contributions from his team have frequently been recognized with Summa Cum Laude and Magna Cum Laude awards at ISMRM annual conferences.

 Prof. Chen’s team is actively involved in artificial intelligence research for clinical radiology.
 They have developed cutting-edge techniques for MRI denoising, uncertainty analysis in quantitative MRI, fast MRI, and domain adaptation for unsupervised tissue segmentation.
 Their fast MRI work earned them third place among over 200 teams at the CMRxRecon Challenge during MICCAI 2023.
 Specific disease-focused applications include automatic grading and quantification of knee osteoarthritis and imaging of liver fibrosis.
 The team also works on data-centric AI challenges related to medical imaging data, including patient privacy, data sharing, and clinical data labeling.
-Their research appears in journals such as Medical Image Analysis, Applied Soft Computing, Knowledge-Based Systems, Physics in Medicine and Biology, Biomedical Signal Processing and Control, Computers in Biology and Medicine, and Computer Methods and Programs in Biomedicine.
+Their research appears in journals such as Medical Image Analysis, Applied Soft Computing, Knowledge-Based Systems, IEEE Journal of Biomedical and Health Informatics, Physics in Medicine and Biology, Biomedical Signal Processing and Control, Computers in Biology and Medicine, and Computer Methods and Programs in Biomedicine.

-1. Zhang L, Li X, Chen W*.
+4. Zhang L, Li X, Chen W*.
 Camp-net: consistency-aware multi-prior network for accelerated MRI reconstruction.
 IEEE Journal of Biomedical and Health Informatics.
 2024 Dec.

-3. Li S, Zhao S, Zhang Y, Hong J*, Chen W*.
+5. Li S, Zhao S, Zhang Y, Hong J*, Chen W*.
 Source-free unsupervised adaptive segmentation for knee joint MRI.
 Biomedical Signal Processing and Control.
 2024 Jun 1;92:106028.

-4. Yao Y, Zhong J, Zhang L, Khan S, Chen W*.
+6. Yao Y, Zhong J, Zhang L, Khan S, Chen W*.
 CartiMorph: A framework for automated knee articular cartilage morphometrics.
 Medical Image Analysis.
 2024 Jan 1;91:103035.

-6. Hou J, Wong VW*, Qian Y, Jiang B, Chan AW, Leung HH, Wong GL, Yu SC, Chu WC, Chen W*.
+7. Hou J, Wong VW*, Qian Y, Jiang B, Chan AW, Leung HH, Wong GL, Yu SC, Chu WC, Chen W*.
 Detecting Early‐Stage Liver Fibrosis Using Macromolecular Proton Fraction Mapping Based on Spin‐Lock MRI: Preliminary Observations.
 Journal of Magnetic Resonance Imaging.
 2023 Feb;57(2):485-92.
 (Featured as Cover Article)

 8. Huang C, Qian Y, Yu SC, Hou J, Jiang B, Chan Q, Wong VW, Chu WC, Chen W*.
 Uncertainty-aware self-supervised neural network for liver T1ρ mapping with relaxation constraint.
 Physics in Medicine & Biology.
 2022 Nov 18;67(22):225019.